 RESET is especially suitable for those who report a history of adverse childhood experiences or may be demonstrating severe and/or treatment resistant post trauma reactivity, depression, anxiety, or other comorbid psychological conditions.

-Currently, RESET is offered as a 15-week program over the course of 4 months.
 Course Info including how to take it.

 Kells RESET + Program is an online, self paced program for those who have experienced trauma and can’t seem to move past.